-What’s more, camera insurance is even more crucial if your hobby extends beyond mere amateur photography with friends and family.
-If you shoot at weddings or gigs, or you cover any other events where you'll be mixing with large groups of people, you'll undoubtedly find your general household insurance probably won't cover these situations.
+And if you photograph weddings, shoot live music, or cover any other events where you'll be mixing with large groups of people, you may well find that your general household insurance might not cover these situations.

 The question is, whatever the particular insurance premium may cost, is the alternative – no insurance – something that you can really afford?

-We've looked at those insurers who make a specialism of dealing with photographers on a daily basis.
-Here are the candidates that provide the best options for camera insurance for UK photographers in 2018.
+We've looked at the insurance companies that specialise in dealing with photographers on a daily basis.
+Here are the candidates that provide the best camera insurance options for UK photographers in 2023…

 3. Towergate insurance (Camerasure)